-Open Evenings at THUAS’ Academy of Masters and Professional Courses offer you the opportunity to explore our campus and get a sneak peek at our lecture halls, study facilities and restaurants.
-THUAS’ MBA hosts Open Evenings in November, April, June and August.
+Open Evenings at THUAS’ Academy of Masters and Professional Courses offer you the opportunity to explore our campus and get a sneak peek at our lecture halls and study facilities.
 You can attend MBA’s introductory presentation, and talk to our lecturers and current students.

 To study an MBA you need a Bachelor’s degree, at least three years of relevant work experience, and a good command of English (see the specific requirements for English proficiency in the practical information tab).
 Applicants who meet these criterions will then be asked to expound on their application form and motivation to study MBA during a short interview.

 The costs of following the MBA programme are € 18,950.
 This tuition fee allows you to follow MBA classes and exams, receive thesis supervision, and get unlimited access to our library and Internet facilities.
 However, you will have to buy books yourself.
 The estimated costs are € 800.

 You can also pay the tuition fee in instalments.
 In that case, the price of the programme is € 19.450.